Meta-Reinforcement Learning for Reliable Communication in THz/VLC Wireless VR Networks: Meta-Learning for VAP Selection and User Association

 \item \emph{Meta-learning step}: The agent first computes the expected rewards $\bar{J}^n({\tilde{\bm{\theta}}^n})$ of each trajectory set ${\cal{D}}'^{n}$ based on the each updated policy $\tilde{\bm{\theta}}^n$.
-To solve the reliability maximization problem (\ref{optimization}), we only need to solve the following optimization problem Substituting (\ref{task_policy}) into (\ref{loss_mata1}), we have Then, to improve the average number of successfully served users for all tasks, the policy ${\bm{\pi}}_{\bm{\theta}}$ will be updated by where $\beta$ is the learning rate for meta-learning.
+To solve the reliability maximization problem (\ref{optimization}), we only need to solve the following optimization problem Substituting (\ref{task_policy}) into (\ref{loss_mata1}), we have Then, to improve the average number of successfully served users for all tasks, the policy ${\bm{\pi}}_{\bm{\theta}}$ is updated by where $\beta$ is the learning rate for meta-learning.
 Here, note that the meta-learning step is performed over the parameters ${\bm{\theta}}$ instead of the parameters ${\tilde{\bm{\theta}}^n}$ updated in the previous task learning step. \end{enumerate} By iteratively running the task learning and the meta-learning step, a locally optimal policy for determining the VAP selection and user association under different users' movement patterns can be obtained.
 The specific training process of the proposed MPG algorithm is summarized in \textbf{Algorithm~\ref{algorithm_1}}.

 The optimization problem (\ref{optimization}) is solved once the locally optimal policy of the proposed MPG model that used to determine the VAP selection and user association is obtained.
 Since the meta-learning step tends to optimize the broadly applicable parameters for all tasks, the proposed MPG algorithm enables the trained policy to quickly adapt to new tasks.
-This means that, for a new task with new users' movement pattern, using the trained policy as initialization, the agent can quickly find the locally optimal policy by only executing the task learning step with a few trajectories.
+Once the fast-adaptive VAP selection and user association policy is trained, the central controller can quickly find the locally optimal policy in new time periods.
+In particular, for a new task with new users’ movement pattern, using the trained policy as initialization, the central controller can further optimize the policy for the new task by only executing a few iterations.
+Hence, the proposed meta learning based algorithms can significantly reduce the training overhead in actual VR scenarios.